caraya/entry-level-content/src/md-content/basics.md

 </figure>

 <aside class="message info">
-  <p>Although <code>figure</code> is most often used with images, you can use it with other elements that need caption such as video, code listings and others.</p>
+  <p>Although <code>figure</code> is most often used with images, you can use it with other elements that need captions such as video, code listings, and others.</p>
 </aside>

 - [img](https://html.spec.whatwg.org/multipage/embedded-content.html#the-img-element)